mugbug/Reachability.swift/README.md

 5. Add `$(SRCROOT)/Carthage/Build/iOS/Reachability.framework` to `Input Files` of Run Script Phase for Carthage.

-6. In your code import Reachability like so:
+6. In your code import ReachabilitySwift like so:
-`import Reachability`
+`import ReachabilitySwift`

 [Carthage]: https://github.com/Carthage/Carthage